monetate/koupler/README.md

    $ ./koupler.sh -tcp -streamName boneill-dev-test
 ```

-You can then fire events at the TCP server directly.
-Each line represents an event, which will be sent through Kinesis using KPL.
+You can sling data at the UDP listener with the following:

 ```bash
    $ telnet localhost 4242
    Trying ::1...